Empowering WebAssembly with Thin Kernel Interfaces: An Interface for Linux:

 \paragraph{Memory Management} \sysname allows nearly all use cases of \texttt{mmap}, \texttt{mremap}, and \texttt{munmap}, including mapping files and other resources with unconstrained address ranges.
-Our implementation automatically grows Wasm memory for new mappings, up to the memory declaration's self-imposed limit, failing if the size grows beyond the maximum\footnote{ We utilize the \texttt{MAP\_FIXED/MREMAP\_FIXED} flag to native \texttt{mmap/mremap} syscall to map pages at specific addresses in Wasm memory. }.
-Subsequent unmapping with \texttt{munmap} is performed as a direct passthrough native syscall with normal bounds-checking.
-Deprecated syscalls like \texttt{brk} are ignored (no-op) in \sysname since enlargement of the Wasm memory instance is implicitly performed by \texttt{mmap}.
+All allocations are fully sandboxed and mapped by the \sysname implementation within the Wasm memory address space.
+Our implementation automatically grows Wasm memory for new mappings, up to the memory declaration's self-imposed limit, failing if the size grows beyond the maximum. \footnote{ We utilize the \texttt{MAP\_FIXED/MREMAP\_FIXED} flag to native \texttt{mmap/mremap} syscall to map pages at specific addresses in Wasm memory. } Subsequent unmapping with \texttt{munmap} is performed as a passthrough native syscall with normal bounds-checking.

-Languages built over Wasm allocate source-level data structures with language-specific mechanisms compiled into the Wasm code, including the implementation of \texttt{malloc} for C/C++, or region-based allocation and garbage collection for other languages.
-Before \sysname, \texttt{malloc} libraries usually required modification to run on Wasm, e.g. to grow the Wasm memory using the built-in \texttt{memory.grow} instruction rather than the common approach of using \texttt{mmap}, \texttt{munmap}, and \texttt{mremap} syscalls when running natively.
-With \sysname, existing \texttt{malloc} implementations with more sophisticated mapping strategies work without any modification whatsoever.

-While memory mapping comes with minimal overhead in \sysname with native calls, the engine must manage state to allocate mapped and free segments.
-Our implementation prototype allows mapping a region at most once in the engine, tracking only the base address of the allocation pool.
-In the long run, \sysname engines may need to avoid fragmentation with a more sophisticated strategy rather than our simple strategy.
-These sophisticated strategies may even be implemented as Wasm modules that use \texttt{memory.grow} and \sysname's memory-mapping primitives to reduce engine complexity.
+Prior to \sysname, source-level language memory management libraries (e.g. \texttt{malloc} or garbage collection) were reliant on the \texttt{memory.grow} instruction, which required non-trivial porting effort to run on Wasm.
+With \sysname's faithful memory-mapping support, sophisticated mapping strategies work unmodified using kernel interfaces, allowing these libraries to immediately target Wasm.
+Such support obligates the \sysname engine to internally manage the state for allocated mapped and free memory segments.
+Our implementation allows mapping a region in the engine at most once \difftxt{(which only requires a single bookkeeping variable)} for tracking the base address of the allocation pool.
+Future implementations however may avoid fragmentation with more elaborate allocators -- these can implemented as Wasm modules over \sysname to reduce engine complexity and improve portability.